 The 4,200 acres span three different mountains; Sundance, Mount Morriset, and Mount Tod.
 Across these three peaks, you’ll find green runs that progress up to a 5-mile top to bottom with an 800m vertical, blue runs, gladed tree runs, and some adrenaline rushing black runs.
 There really is a slope to suit most people’s levels.

 The resort town is quite lovely and filled with pastel buildings.
 There are a few restaurants and bars to choose from, plus most of the places you can stay are ski-in/ski-out.
 It’s quite a small village with calm traffic-free streets and a pretty relaxed vibe.

-If you’re a pro skier or looking to become one, then Fernie Ski Resort has some challenging slopes that will be right up your street.
+Fernie Ski Resort is one of the best ski resorts in Canada for more advanced skiers.
 The runs are rugged, steep, ungroomed, and are amongst a lot of trees.
 It’s an awesome place for any pro to dig deep and work out over a few days.
 Fernie also gets some amazing snow-fall and is well known across Canada for this reason.
 Some years it gets up to 11m while 9m is the average.

 The resort village of Fernie is quaint and quiet with everything you might need, just not in abundance.
 There are a couple of restaurants, bars, and some great places to stay.
 If you’re looking for something a little more lively, then Fernie down just down the road has a large selection of bars and restaurants plus a more upbeat vibe.

 Anyone looking for a great deal on their ski vacation should take a look at Banff, located right in Banff National Park.